While We're Young (film): Release

+Reception

 Box office

-The film opened in limited release on March 27, 2015 and earned $227,688, ranking number 24 in the box office that weekend.
+The film opened in limited release on March 27, 2015, and earned $227,688, ranking number 24 in the box office that weekend.
 On April 17, the film was given a wide release and grossed $1,438,384, ranking number 12.
 The film eventually grossed $7,587,485 domestically, more than all of Baumbach's previous films in the United States box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 84%, based on 205 reviews, with an average rating of 7.32/10.
+On Rotten Tomatoes, the film has an approval rating of 84%, based on 208 reviews, with an average rating of 7.3/10.
 The site's consensus is "Poignant and piercingly honest, While We're Young finds writer-director Noah Baumbach delivering some of his funniest lines through some of his most relatable characters."
 On Metacritic the film has a weighted average score of 77 out of 100, based on reviews from 44 critics, indicating "generally favorable reviews".

-Peter Debruge of Variety wrote: "Though While We’re Young is primarily a comedy — and a very funny one at that, managing to be both blisteringly of-the-moment and classically zany in the same breath — Baumbach has bitten off several serious topics, for which laughter serves as the most agreeable way to engage."
+Peter Debruge of Variety wrote: "Though While We’re Young is primarily a comedy—and a very funny one at that, managing to be both blisteringly of-the-moment and classically zany in the same breath—Baumbach has bitten off several serious topics, for which laughter serves as the most agreeable way to engage."

 Richard Roeper of the Chicago Sun-Times wrote: "If While We’re Young hadn’t gone quite so broad at the finish line, it would be a contender for my favorite movie of the still-young year."

 Todd McCarthy of The Hollywood Reporter called it a "mostly engaging but only fitfully inspired serio-comedy."